-The Italian Riviera is beckons with picturesque bays, suntanned bodies, rocky alcoves and colourful towns.
+The Italian Riviera resort towns beckon with picturesque bays, suntanned bodies, rocky alcoves and colourful buildings.
 You’ll find beaches and coves packed with beach chairs in many Italian coastal towns.

 So where exactly is the Italian Riviera?
 It’s also known as the Ligurian Riviera and is a coastal strip between the Ligurian Sea and the mountain ranges of the Maritime Alps and the Apennines.

 It stretches from the French border (and the French Riviera) to the eastern end of the Gulf of La Spezia near Tuscany.

 Here are five spots to put on your travel itinerary when visiting the Italian Riviera.

 Related post: 16 things to do in Malta

 Italian Riviera Resort Towns